EN-ICHI:Opening the way to the future of families and communities.

 -1024x635.png)

-In Figure 3, the small tree (a) grows to (b) as the trunk, branches, and leaves above ground and the roots underground grow almost simultaneously.
-Trees like (c) that only grow above ground do not exist in nature. (
+In Figure 3, the small tree in (a) grows into (b) as its above-ground trunk, branches, and leaves grow almost simultaneously with its underground roots.
+Trees that only grow above ground, like (c), do not exist in nature. (a) and (b) are in a state of equilibrium, while (c) is in a state of disequilibrium.

-(b) and (c) have the same shape and size above ground, so they are considered to have the same visible and measurable qualities.
-However, when blown by a strong wind, (c) will fall first.
-Also, imagine that (b) and (c) are tied together with a rope in the middle of their above-ground parts, playing a pseudo-tug-of-war. (c) will also fall first.
-Although the underground part is invisible and unmeasurable, it is easy to see how important the underground part is to maintaining a strong tree.
-Only the balanced (b) can become a "tree that everyone will respect" that can withstand strong winds and tug-of-war.
-The title of Shibusawa Eiichi's major work, "The Analects and the Abacus," evokes the sense of balance mentioned earlier.
+Since (b) and (c) have the same shape and size above ground, they are considered to have the same visible and measurable qualities.
+However, when exposed to strong winds, (c) will fall first.
+Furthermore, if we were to tie a rope around the middle of the above-ground parts of (b) and (c) and simulate a tug-of-war, (c) would still fall first.
+Even though the underground part is invisible and immeasurable, it should be clear how important the underground part is in maintaining a strong tree.
+Only a balanced (b) can become a "tree that everyone respects," capable of withstanding strong winds and tug-of-war.
+Shibusawa Eiichi's major work, "The Analects and the Abacus," has a title that evokes the aforementioned sense of balance.

-What should we learn and practice to cultivate the qualities of the underground?
-To what real-world social phenomena do the strong winds and tug-of-war mentioned earlier correspond?
-How would we interpret a single tree as corresponding to a country?
-It's interesting to imagine the tree model as a botanical version of Aesop's Fables and let your imagination wander.
+What should one learn and practice to cultivate the qualities of the underground?
+What social phenomena in the real world do the strong winds and tug-of-war mentioned earlier correspond to?
+How can we interpret this if we associate a single tree with a single country?
+It is also interesting to imagine various scenarios by considering the tree model as a plant version of Aesop's fables.

-In promoting the promotion project mentioned at the beginning, there was an important issue of basic and fundamental strength, which should be contrasted with occupational strength for the sake of balance.
+In promoting the promotion project mentioned at the beginning, there was an important issue of fundamental and basic skills that should be contrasted with professional skills in terms of balance.

 (Revised and expanded version of the article in the November 2023 issue of EN-ICHI FORUM)